-I am currently writing on an album called ‘Homage to Grämlis’which tells the story about my upbringing on a beautiful dairy farm in Switzerland.
-It includes Swiss traditional jodel sounds, cow bells, accordion and possibly alphorn fused with all the musical influences (Gospel/RnB/Soul/Jazz etc) I have been exposed to during my 10 years of living as a freelance musician here in the States.
-There will be 6-8 professional musicians involved in this project who all have their own careers, some from different parts in the world and eager to share their knowledge in combination with the purpose of this album to a young audience.
+I am currently working on an album called ‘Homage to Grämlis’ which tells the story about my upbringing on a beautiful dairy farm in Switzerland.
+It includes traditional Swiss yodel sounds, cow bells, accordion and possibly alphorn fused with all the musical influences (Gospel/R’n’B/Soul/Jazz etc) I have been exposed to during my 10 years of living as a freelance musician here in the United States.
+There will be 6-8 musicians involved in this project who all pursue their own careers, some from different parts in the world and eager to share their knowledge in combination with the purpose of this album.

 My album tells various personal stories that people will be able to learn from with today’s global issues such as ‘hunger versus luxury’, ‘organic food versus processed food’, ‘farm life versus city life’ etc. In the end it all comes down to: healthy food > healthy bodies > healthy souls.

-Obviously giving concerts with the new compositions of this album will be a major part of this project.
-I'm working now on booking a tour for spring 2020 in Switzerland and summer/fall 2020 in the east coast of the US.
+Giving concerts with the new compositions of this album will be a major part of this project.
+I am working now on booking a tour for spring 2020 in Switzerland and summer/fall 2020 in the East Coast of the United States.

-Through my new music, I have a feeling I will be able to come one little step closer to my mission as a musician.
+Through my new music, I have a feeling I will be able to come a step closer to my mission as a musician.
 Sharing my early life story in such a beautiful musical context can hopefully open some hearts for people in difficult situations.

-The musicians and me are working hard to make this album become alive.
+The musicians and I are working hard to make this album become alive.
 Your support would truly help to make this dream come true to finally tell the story of my wonderful upbringing on a beautiful farm in Switzerland and the livelong community work of my parents.
-I created 'GM club' for that reason, where you can become a member or simply contribute with whatever amount you're comfortable with.
+I created 'GM club' for that reason.
+You can become a member or simply contribute with whatever amount you are comfortable with.
 As a member, you are invited to a free exclusive concert evening each year.

 Gabriela grew up jodeling with her family and had performances as early as the age of 4.
 Being raised on a beautiful farm in the heart of Switzerland surrounded by a musical family has influenced her musical path strongly.
 Martina’s upcoming album Hommage to Grämlis, is a tribute to the farm in the Swiss Alps where she was raised.
 The first video single Song for My Father is now available here.
 Another new piece, ‘Mother Mary’ was released just recently and touches the ground of her catholic upbringing back home in beautiful Switzerland.